quake-labs/quake-sms-app/README.md

 # Description

-SMS Twilio app to get earthquake notifications for your area straight to your phone.
+SMS Twilio app to get earthquake notifications for your area.

+## How it works?

+### 1. TXT your zipcode to Twilio Number
+### 2. Get latest earthquake info
+### 3. For another area sent another zipcode to get new update

-# Usage
+# App Usage

 1. Clone the repo
 2. `cd` into the repo